-- We encourage personal and professional growth through integrated development of the intellectual, physical, social, and spiritual dimensions of each member of the university community and those we serve. - We promote an environment that reflects and builds respect for the diversity of humanity as ordained by God. - We seek to serve a worldwide community by promoting healthful living, caring for the sick, and sharing the good news of a loving God.
+- LLU encourages personal and professional growth through integrated development of the intellectual, physical, social, and spiritual dimensions of each member of the university community and those LLU serves. - LLU promotes an environment that reflects and builds respect for the diversity of humanity as ordained by God. - LLU seeks to serve a worldwide community by promoting healthful living, caring for the sick, and sharing the good news of a loving God.